heubych/uTradeFi_Documentation/docs/keyconcepts.md

 ## Who absorbs the P&L of the overall pool?

 The gains and losses of the overall investment pool are absorbed by the pool performance underwriters.
-These are stakeholders that are absorbing the overall risk of the entire pool in exchange of trading fees and performance fees paid by the investors as a result of their trading activity.
+These are stakeholders that are absorbing the overall risk of the entire pool in exchange of trading fees (tbc and performance fees) paid by the investors as a result of their trading activity.
 In a situation where investors have opposite exposures (e.g. short vs long), the overall market risk of the pool will be low and the gains of some investors will be absorbed the losses of others investors.
 If the overall pool is imbalanced (e.g. all investors are long) the overall gains and losses will be covered by the underwriters.
 See next section for more information.

 ?> The gains and losses of the investment pool is absorbed by the pool performance underwriters